comosense/nnnvr/README.md

   Replace [VERSION] with the latest version tag from the releases page (e.g., 1.0.9).
 See: https://github.com/comosense/nnnvr/releases

 ### 2. `nnnvr.json`
-Create the configuration file, `nnnvr.json`, in the working directory, and adjust the settings to match your environment.
+Create a configuration file named `nnnvr.json` in the same working directory.
+Adjust the settings to match your environment.

-**SECURITY WARNING:** Since `nnnvr.json` contains the RTSP URL (including user/password), it is **crucial** to set appropriate file permissions, such as `chmod 600 ./nnnvr.json`.
+**SECURITY WARNING:** This file contains credentials (RTSP usernames and passwords).
+It is **crucial** to restrict its permissions, such as `chmod 600 ./nnnvr.json`.

 * Example 1: Minimal `nnnvr.json`
   ```JSON